Loading...

 The side effects of dialysis should be managed in daily life.

-Some patients tend to experience fatigue and tiredness after dialysis, so it is advised that they should rest when feeling exhausted.
+Some patients tend to experience fatigue and tiredness after dialysis.
+That's why doctors advise them to rest whenever they feel exhausted.

 One potential risk of dialysis is muscle cramps due to low fluid intake.